 Crank the factory up to 11.

-of SMB's we surveyed believe more content is needed this year than last.
+of businesses around the world believe more content is needed this year than last.

 Because customers are interacting with your brand on more channels, you have to design and create more content than ever before.
 And the pace is picking up.
-In our survey, 72 percent of the small and medium businesses we questioned indicated that more content is needed this year than last year.
+In our survey, 84 percent of the businesses we questioned indicated that more content is needed this year than last year.